basebandit/kai/README.md

 # Kubernetes MCP Server

-A Model Context Protocol (MCP) server for managing Kubernetes resources through llms like Claude.
+A Model Context Protocol (MCP) server for managing a Kubernetes cluster through llms like Claude.

 ## Overview